Dr. Katrina Talks Tips & Dog Shampoo for Itchy Skin

 If your pup is suffering from this condition, they will frantically scratch and bite their coat, licking themselves constantly.

-Humans with allergies tend to get watery eyes, a runny nose and a serious case of the sneezes.
+Humans with allergies tend to get watery eyes, a runny nose and a serious case of sneezes.
 But dogs with allergies often present through itchy skin.

 - Atopic dermatitis is a type of allergy triggered by environmental factors such as pollens, dust mites or smoke.
 These allergens will cause your dog’s immune system to overreact.